What Do You Know About Smoking During Pregnancy?

 The correct answer is

 The average length of pregnancy is 40 weeks.
 A preterm baby is born before 37 weeks.
 Cigarette smoke has thousands of chemicals in it.
 Many of these chemicals are toxic.
 Nicotine and carbon monoxide are two of the chemicals that may harm the developing baby.
-These chemicals can keep food and oxygen from reaching the developing baby.
+These chemicals can keep food and oxygen from reaching the growing baby.

 You didn’t answer this question.